-So we just formalized a policy guaranteeing 12 weeks of fully paid parental leave for all the new parents on our team.
+At Justworks, we asked ourselves what ingredients we needed to compete for talent and retain our existing talent.
+We recognized that we needed to launch a full-fledged parental leave policy if we wanted to attract and keep strong and diverse talent.
+We formalized a policy guaranteeing 12 weeks of fully paid parental leave for all new parents on our team.
 We offer coverage for varied family configurations; including birth, adoption, or foster care placement of a child.
 The benefit is available to primary and secondary caregivers, regardless of gender.